gdm413229/swwmgz_m/README.md

 Secondary fire lobs it as a grenade that will bounce around.

-Reload changes the ammo type, there are four options:
+Reload changes the ammo type, there are four options (see ammo section below).

+Zoom enters scoped mode, for long range shots.

+This thing is more explosive than it looks, so if you're reading this, Icarus, DO NOT use it at close range.

+### Hellblazers, replaces Rockets, Flame Orb

+Ammo for the Hellblazer, comes in various types, and some of them can come in packs.
+There are four types:
  - Hellblazer missiles.
 The standard ammunition, highly explosive.
  - Hellblazer crackshots.
 Cluster bombs, all sorts of little bits that fly around after the initial blast, and have some heatseeking to them.